-- Preview Email Newsletter

 Matt Watson

-In a sign of things to come for Chapman University, President Matt Parlow opened his first State of the University address by announcing a $10 million gift signed the night before the event - one of several major gifts and milestones celebrated at the M more PR
+In a sign of things to come for Chapman University, President Matt Parlow opened his first State of the University address by announcing a $10 million gift signed the night before the event - one of several major gifts and milestones celebrated at the Musco Center for the Arts on Friday, Feb.
+27.

 Clemson Day at the State House focuses on how the University transforms lives throughout South Carolina and beyond (10)